underlay/styx/docs/QUERYING.md

 ![](images/variable.svg)

 Here, all constraints have been grouped together under their respective variables, which now form the nodes of the graph.
 Previously the nodes were RDF _terms_, including ground IRIs and literals, but now they are conceptual sets of _independent constraints_.
 The edges between the variables now represent _mutual constraint_ - the presence of at least one triple referencing both variables.
-The undirectness of this constraint graph is important: all of the tables Styx keeps lets it index triples in any direction, which means that this constraint graph can be _solved in any order_.
-Either value of a 2nd-degree constraint can be "propagated" to the other just as easily, "upgrading" the dual 2nd-degree constraint to a virutal 1st-degree constraint in the process.
+The undirectness of this constraint graph is important: all of the tables Styx keeps lets it index triples in any direction, which means that this constraint graph can be solved in any order.
+Either value of a 2nd-degree constraint can be "propagated" to the other, "upgrading" the dual 2nd-degree constraint to a virutal 1st-degree constraint in the process.

 A key concept here is that the value generators of each constraint compose to make a value generator for the variable.